tarantool/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: <uri>.params.transport

-    Allows you to enable traffic encryption for client-server communications over :ref:`binary connections <box_protocol-iproto_protocol>`:
+    Allows you to enable :ref:`traffic encryption <configuration_connections_ssl>` for client-server communications over binary connections.

-    -   A server is a Tarantool instance.
-    -   A client might be one of the following:

-        -   Another Tarantool instance from this cluster.
-This means that one instance might act as the server that accepts connections from other instances and the client that connects to other instances.
+    In a Tarantool cluster, one instance might act as the server that accepts connections from other instances and the client that connects to other instances.
-        -   A remote administrative console (:ref:`tt connect <tt-connect>`).
-        -   A :ref:`net.box <net_box-module>` connector.
-        -   :ref:`Connectors <index-box_connectors>` provided for different languages.

     ``<uri>.params.transport`` accepts one of the following values: